-Studies have shown that exercise can help reduce stress, boost your mood, decrease anxiety and alleviate depression.
+Studies have shown that exercise benefits the workplace in more than one way can help reduce stress, boost your mood, decrease anxiety and alleviate depression.
 However, what you may not know is that exercise is also linked to important attributes that help us be more productive while we work.

 The established wellbeing framework – PERMA, which stands for positive emotions; mental engagement; strong relationships; meaning in life; and accomplishing goals states that in order to achieve the happiness we all crave, these are the areas we need to be focusing on.
 Evidence suggests that by following this framework we will be more likely to avoid burnout at work, sleep better and be more engaged at work.
 Fulfilling all of these criteria may seem like an impossible task.
 However, exercise is one way to fast track us to achieving all five at once.